 Pergamon Altar on Berlin’s Museum Island

 The Pergamon Altar from Greek antiquity is among the best-known works in the vast collection of the Berlin State Museums.
-It was original constructed around 180 and 160 BC in the Greek city Pergamon and was considered by the Romans to be among the highest artistic achievements of ancient Greece.
+It was originally constructed around 180 and 160 BC in the Greek city Pergamon and was considered by the Romans to be among the highest artistic achievements of ancient Greece.

 Parts of two friezes from the Pergamon Altar are exhibited in Berlin: